What Does it Take to Become a Traveling Nurse?

 Nurses are professional, state-licensed caregivers.
 New graduates must demonstrate competency by passing the NCLEX exam before they can work.
 A nationally recognized test, a passing grade means that nurses meet the basic competency requirements in most states regardless of where they were trained.

-Florida is one of 37 and counting enhanced Nurse Licensure Compact (eNLC) states.
-The eNLC allows RNs to work across state lines without having to obtain a second license.
+Florida is one of 40 and counting Nurse Licensure Compact (NLC) jurisdictions.
+The eNLC allows RNs apply for a multistate license to work across state lines without having to obtain a second license.
 You’ll have the same rights, responsibilities, and privileges as in your home state.
 And you’ll only have to apply for a Florida license if you move there permanently.

 Step #3.
 Gain Experience